trec-dragun/trec-dragun.github.io/content/_index.md

 ## Task 2: Report Generation

-This is the core task of this track: generate a well-attributed report to provide more background and context (e.g., the bias and motivation of the source, narratives from other sources, etc.) to help readers better judge the trustworthiness of given news articles.
+This is the core task of this track: generate a well-attributed reports to provide more background and context (e.g., the bias and motivation of the source, narratives from other sources, etc.) to help readers form their own trustworthiness assessments.
+These reports are expected to thoughtfully address the key questions from Task 1.
 It is a RAG-style task, with a fixed query: tell me what I should know about this article to better assess its trustworthiness, but a varying context: the news article.
 Each sentence should have at most three references.
 The total length of the generated reports should be within 250 words.

 As organizers, we will provide a starter kit for participants not interested in the retrieval part in the pipeline of report generation.